ChalmersGU-data-structure-courses/dsabook/src/markdown/10-set-map-ADTs/03-case-study-sorted-lists.md

 A sorted array is a suitable way to implement a set or a map that *never changes*, that is where we never need to add or remove items after the array is created.
-We start by sorting the array, using either quicksort or mergesort, and then we can use binary search to find items in it.
+We start by sorting the array, using either Quicksort or Mergesort, and then we can use binary search to find items in it.
 Sorted arrays also support the *sorted set* and *sorted map* operations such as *range queries* -- these can also be implemented using binary search.

 Sorted arrays can also be useful in cases where we always add *many* items in one go.
 Given a sorted array $A$, and an unsorted list of items
 $B$, we can add the items in $B$ to $A$ as follows.
-First we sort $B$, then we merge $A$ and $B$, using the merge algorithm from mergesort.
+First we sort $B$, then we merge $A$ and $B$, using the merge algorithm from Mergesort.
 Note that the merge step takes linear time, and sorting $B$ takes a bit more than linear time, so this is a lot faster than adding all the items from $B$ one by one (which would take quadratic time).